gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "What's it do?"

 The old tortoise shook his head.
-"I don't know for sure,
+"I've never seen one,
-but I've heard of such things.
+but I've heard of 'em.
-If a bot's got one of these on it, whoever has the controller can make it do whatever it wants.
+If a bot's got one of these on it, whoever has the controller can make it do whatever it wants."
-Kind of like these gadgets,
-except you don't have to have 'em fastened on."
-He jerked his chin toward the bulky lumps on his sweatered forearms.

 "Wow---that would be well more than handy,"
 Gumption said, awed.